13.12. Neural Style Transfer¶

 styles_Y_gram

-, is computed prior to training.
+, are computed prior to training.

-def get_inits(X, ctx, lr, styles_Y):
+def get_inits(X, device, lr, styles_Y):

-gen_img = GeneratedImage(X.shape)
+gen_img = SynthesizedImage(X.shape).to(device)

-gen_img.initialize(init.Constant(X), ctx=ctx, force_reinit=True)
+gen_img.initialize(init.Constant(X), ctx=device, force_reinit=True)

 trainer = gluon.Trainer(gen_img.collect_params(), 'adam',